uviclibraries/internet-of-things/act-3.md

 7. Begin by plugging in your Feather Huzzah board into the far left of the breadboard as shown above
 8. Plug the heat and humidity sensor facing inwards with the pins in **F1-3**
 9. Now we’re going to connect the sensor to our Feather.
 Using a shorter wire (of any colour), insert **one end into J1 and the other into A17 (pin ‘2’ on Feather board)**
+    - _Note: if you are using a knockoff version of the feather your input and output pins may be different!_
 10. Using the **10k resistor**, connect **one end into H9 and the other into H1**
 11. Using 1 long red wire, insert **one end of the wire into J29 (corresponding to the 3V pin on the Feather)** and **the other end into J9 (connecting to a leg of the resistor)**
 12. Using 1 short red wire, insert **one end of the wire into I9** and **the other end into J2**